slockers37/obsidian-vault/Experimental Project for BIC using nSTF dielectric structures.md

 - [ ] Fabricate nSTF using dielectrics for BIC possibility
 	- [ ] Learn about nSTF and GLAD technique
 - [ ] Make notes on BIC on the side

+> [!question]- How will we obtain periodicity using nSTF?
+> We could use pre-patterns but that also are made using EBL so tthat's the limitation.

+> [!question]- Why is Si being used predominantly for dielectric metasurfaces?
+> This is due to the fact that its refractive index in the optical and near-infrared frequencies is around 3.5.
+It was demonstrated a few years ago that subwavelength-sized silicon particles can exhibit strong electromagnetic resonances.
+> The strong magnetic response of silicon nanoparticles has recently inspired several research groups to develop all-silicon metasurfaces.
+This property is in contrast to plasmonic metasurfaces where the magnetic response is negligible.